 Day 02: Katmandu-Lukla-Phakding: 35 min flight; 4 hours trek.

 Transfer to Airport and fly to Lukla 2,800m by small twin otter 35 mins.
-Start trekking passing some of the beautiful Sherpa villages aside the Dudhkosi River until Phakding 2,652m is reached.
+Start trekking passing some of the beautiful Sherpa villages aside from the Dudhkosi River until Phakding 2,652m is reached.

 Day 03: Phakding-Namche Bazaar 3440m.
 5 hours trek.